nsphuoc10/ftpfilestransfer/README.md

-# ftpfilestransfer
+# FTP Files Transfer
-This is a project that the recruiter requests me
+This is a task that recruiter requests me to do.
+The application help connect and transfer files between local and remote.